 |✔ Good scalability|

-Microsoft Teams: good integration for Office 365 users
+Microsoft Teams: good integration for Microsoft 365 users

 EVP (Earned Value Professional) is a certified title that was founded in 1956 by the Association for the Advancement of Cost Engineering (AACE International).
 The certificate is awarded to specialists in value-added management.
 To do so, you must meet certain ethical standards, pass a test, and have several years of education and work experience.

 Following offers from the likes of Yammer and Skype for Business, Microsoft developed the Slack alternative Teams that promised to challenge the competition.
 While Yammer is best suited to larger companies, Teams is best for companies with a maximum of 1,000 employees.
-Another special feature: as part of the Office 365 Suite, the Teams platform is one of the few options that users cannot download and use as a stand-alone package.
+Another special feature: as part of the Microsoft 365 Suite, the Teams platform is one of the few options that users cannot download and use as a stand-alone package.
 To test the program, a Business Suite is required.
 The advantage of this is that Teams is fully compatible with all Office applications.
-Visit the Microsoft Teams website for a free Office 365 Business trial.
+Visit the Microsoft Teams website for a free Microsoft 365 Apps for business trial.

 Microsoft celebrated the success of Teams at the Ignite conference.
 According to the software giant, just six months after the soft launch, 125,000 companies were already using the communication tool.
 This surge in popularity begs the question, is Teams the best Slack alternative?
 Perhaps the positive numbers are simply because Team Messenger is already included for Microsoft customers.